38 Different Species of Wild Cats

 With its stunning coat featuring distinct spots and stripes, the Ocelot is often admired for its beauty.

-It has a unique coloration that can vary from light yellow to reddish-brown, making it a truly captivating creature.
+Its unique coloration, ranging from light yellow to reddish-brown, makes it a captivating creature.

-These Species of Wild Cats are skilled hunters, using their excellent vision and agility to catch their prey.
+These wild cats are skilled hunters who use their excellent vision and agility to catch their prey.

 Their diet mainly consists of small mammals, birds, reptiles, and fish.